qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - `x = null` doesn't work. `x is null` works.
 Null does not equal itself, similar to NaN.
   - Unique index allows duplicating null (except in Microsoft SQL server).
   - `select distinct` may treat nulls as the same (this is database-specific).
-  - `count(x)` and `count(distinct x)` ignores rows where `x` is null.
+  - `count(x)` and `count(distinct x)` ignore rows where `x` is null.
 - Date implicit conversion can be timezone-dependent.
 - Complex join with disctinct may be slower than nested query.
-[Don't use DISTINCT as a "join-fixer"](https://www.red-gate.com/simple-talk/databases/sql-server/t-sql-programming-sql-server/dont-use-distinct-as-a-join-fixer/)
+[See also](https://www.red-gate.com/simple-talk/databases/sql-server/t-sql-programming-sql-server/dont-use-distinct-as-a-join-fixer/)
 - In MySQL (InnoDB), if string field doesn't have `character set utf8mb4` then it will error if you try to insert a text containing 4-byte UTF-8 code point.
 - MySQL (InnoDB) default to case-insensitive.
-- MySQL (InnoDB) can do implicit conversion by default. `SELECT '123abc' + 1;` gives 124.
+- MySQL (InnoDB) can do implicit conversion by default. `select '123abc' + 1;` gives 124.
 - MySQL (InnoDB) gap lock may cause deadlock.
 - In MySQL (InnoDB) you can select a field and group by another field.
 It gives nondeterministic result.
 - In SQLite the field type doesn't matter unless the table is `strict`.